Learning collision operators from plasma phase space data using differentiable simulators: Advection-Diffusion Coefficients from Particle Tracks

 Examples of the predicted advection and diffusion values as a function of $N_d$ are presented in Figure~\ref{fig:stats_AD_nt_index}.
 It is clear that retrieved coefficients vary significantly depending on the value of $N_d$ used.
 These examples are used to highlight that if $N_t$ is smaller than the optimal value, we seem to be underestimating both advection and diffusion.
 On the other hand, if $N_d$ is too large, advection estimates do not change significantly while diffusion clearly varies.

-We want to highlight that performing simulations with more macroparticles (i.e. larger box size while keeping all other parameters fixed) to increase the statistics does not change the overall trends observed (or equivalently, simulating for a longer time).
+We want to highlight that performing simulations with more macroparticles to increase the statistics (e.g., using a larger box size while keeping all other parameters fixed or simulating for a longer time) does not change the overall trends observed.
 A larger number of statistics only reduces the noise levels at higher $v$ and not the estimated average values of the coefficients (example in Figure~\ref{fig:stats_AD_nt_L_index}).